21 Sep Exercising after Breast Reduction

 Reduced Pain and Discomfort

 - Less Reliance on Pain Medication: If you find that you’re not reaching for over-the-counter pain relievers as often, this could be a sign that your body is healing well.
-However, always consult Dr Watts before making any changes to your medication schedule
+However, always consult Dr Watts before making any changes to your medication schedule.

-- Ability to Perform Daily Activities: When you can go about your daily tasks—like showering, dressing, and cooking—without significant pain, it’s a good indicator that you might be ready for light exercise
+- Ability to Perform Daily Activities: When you can go about your daily tasks—like showering, dressing, and cooking—without significant pain, it’s a good indicator that you might be ready for light exercise.

 Increased Range of Motion

-- Easier Movement: As you recover, you’ll likely notice that your range of motion starts to improve.
+- Easier Movement: As you recover, you’ll likely notice that your range of motion starts to increase.
 You might find it easier to reach for items on high shelves or to perform tasks that require more arm movement

 - Stretching Becomes Easier: If you can stretch your arms and upper body without feeling tightness or pulling around your surgical area, it’s a positive sign.
-However, always start with gentle stretches and avoid anything that feels like a strain
+However, always start with careful stretches and avoid anything that feels like a strain

 - No Pulling Sensation: A pulling sensation around the surgical area is common in the initial stages of recovery.
 An absence of this feeling when moving can indicate that your body is ready for more activity